ElPorra/leoilab-react-assessment/readme.md

 ## How to use it
 When the app starts it asks you for email and password (it can be any valid mail and any password, it was just to try jwt) Then you'll be redirected to the main page where you can find an input text and a search button.
-You have to write a valid github username and tap search; and the app will look for it on github's API and show it.
+You have to write a valid github username and tap search; and the app will looks for it on github's API and shows it.

 ## Tests
 This project uses jest for unit testing (now is only cheking if the UserInfo component can be created)